Kansas City Cowboys (Union Association)

 They began play as a replacement for the Altoona Mountain City, which collapsed in May, and played out the remainder of the season.
 Despite a 16-63 (.203 WL percentage) finish, the franchise was one of only two (the St. Louis club being the other) in the league to make a profit.
 In contemporary newspaper reports, the team had Altoona's record (6-19) combined with their own and were considered to have finished last in an eight-team league.
-The Unions disbanded shortly after the Union Association voted to dissolve.
+After the league had collapsed, and Henry Lucas abandoned the Union Association for the National League after they offered a spot for his St. Louis Maroons, the Cowboys and Milwaukee Greys voted to Disband/Dissolve the Union Association.
+Ted Sullivan and the Unions grouped with the Milwaukee Brewers and other cities and teams to help establish the Western League.
+The Kansas City Cowboys Had a spot in the league.
+So did Milwaukee.